-It’s clear that there are lingering misunderstandings about the import of US cars to Japan.
+(first posted 1/18/2016 There seem to be lingering misunderstandings about the import of US cars to Japan.
 Specifically, that Japan has managed to stave off a tsunami of Chevy Cavaliers and all the other wonderful American cars that the rest off the world has been snapping up by the imposition of certain restrictions, barriers or other obstacles.
 It’s way time to shed a bit of light on the Toyota Cavalier and this subject of great import.

 The vehicle you see above is a Toyota Cavalier.
 No joke!
 In response to concerns about the trade imbalance, and to help stave off any further US restrictions of Japanese imports to the US (more on that later), Toyota entered into a deal to help facilitate imports of genuine made in the US Chevys and other good GM stuff of the era.
 Not only did Toyota offer help, advice and facilities for the cars imported (without the slightest “restrictions”, which Japan has never had in modern history) under their original US brand, but Toyota went a giant step further.

 Toyota offered to upgrade and modify Cavaliers and sell them under the Toyota brand name.
 How’s that for import restrictions!
-Here’s some details from wikipedia:
+Here’s some details from Wikipedia:

 The Toyota Cavalier featured leather-wrapped shift knob and steering wheel, wider front fenders, amber turn signals for Japanese regulations, power folding side mirrors, side turn signal repeater lights on the front fenders, and carpeting on the inside of the trunk lid.
 Interior seats were often flecked with color, and the rear seat had a fold-down armrest.
 The Toyota Cavalier was entirely produced by GM in the USA and sold from 1995–2000.
 1996-2000 Toyota Cavaliers came equipped with the 2.4 L LD9 engine, while the 1995 used the 2.3 L Quad 4.